divychheda/Windows-Privesc-notes/08 AutoRuns and Always-Install-Elavated.md

 - Files that run automatically.
 - Can be running with elevated privileges, if we have excess to modify we can place reverse shell.
 - To check for all autoruns - `Autoruns64.exe`, inside click on logon tab and see for something fishy.
+- Or you can run `PowerUp.ps1` and it tells about all things exploitable.
 - On find such an executable check for privileges with:
 ```
 accesschk64.exe -wvu "C:\Program Files\Autorun Program"